emtee40/uup-misc/FAQ.md

 If you see this on a regular build of Windows or Windows Server, that means it's metadata ESD is unavailable.

+## "This update has known issues preventing the creation of a working ISO."?
+This means the chosen entry contains some data, **but not all**, required to create a properly working Windows image.

+While it would possible to build ISO image out of this entry, the Windows installation made out of it would be unusable.

 ## Debloat?
 No. Don't.